tawanda-profuse/Maids.cc-Frontend-Developer-Assessment/README.md

 This project is my solution to the Frontend Developer job assessment from Maids.cc.
 The project should be implemented using Angular 7+ and Angular CLI as the foundation.
 The project meets the following requirements:

-1. **Project Setup**: The project was created using Angular CLI 7+.
+1. **Project Setup**: The project was created using Angular 16.2.2.

 2. **Page Layout**: A header and a horizontally centered list styled with CSS Flexbox as well as pagination.

-3. **Data Retrieval**: Utilizes HTTP to fetch all users data and details for a single user.
+3. **Data Retrieval**: Utilizes HTTP to fetch all user data and details for a single user.

 4. **Navigation**: Clicking the user cards navigates to a new page with the users details.